Relationship with Samsung made Apple want to produce its screens

 Apple, of course, has long tried to wean itself off this dependency.
 While it continues to need Samsung’s production capacity, however, several uncomfortable episodes have occurred and which only encourage the Cupertino giant to develop its own effective display production.

-According to The Informationin 2017, the South Korean simply barred Apple engineers from entering in factories to oversee the production process due to concerns about industrial espionage.
+According to The Informationin 2017, the South Korean simply barred Apple engineers from entering in factories to oversee the production process due to concerns regarding industrial espionage.
 There are also difficulties in exchanging production verification information for the same reason.

 In addition, unlike other Apple suppliers — which are smaller companies and unable to handle the risk involved in the operation — Samsung has high capabilities.
 With that, the South Korean already caused Apple to accept higher than expected submissions of MacBook displays years ago, even as it sought to scale back production.